- BBachelors Available

 Applied Health Science

-While not required for the degree, students are encouraged to pursue experiential learning opportunities, such as participation in internships, community service, and career-related student organizations.
+Students are encouraged to pursue experiential learning opportunities, such as internships, community service, shadowing and career-related student organizations.
 Many graduate programs require shadowing or volunteer experiences in order to be considered for admission.

 GO FAR in your career

 - Ultrasound technician

 - Occupational therapist

 - Physician assistant

 The diversified curriculum of the applied health specialization includes a strong background in the basic sciences.
 You will build on this by understanding the process by which advances in health research make their way to improve patient care and health outcomes.
 The course also emphasizes the development of critical thinking and problem-solving skills that are crucial to diagnostics and treatment assessment.

 The BGSU health science curriculum is created to be flexible, so it meets the needs of each student, based on the graduate program or medical career path you wish to pursue.